micsupasun/natural_language_processing/tokenization/create_dictionary_word_with_tokenizer/README.md

-# temp tokenization with dictionary
+# Project
+Create a dictionary word with the tokenizer

+# Solution
+Create a dictionary that combines word sentences and sequence sentences

+# Methodology
 1. create a sentence with a list
-2. separate word with tokenization
+2. separate words with tokenization
-3. temp all the words and number of words in dictionary
-4. convert word sentences to sequence sentences
+3. convert word sentences to sequence sentences
+4. create a dictionary that combines word sentences and sequence sentences